Locating the Toyota paint code is a very simple task.

 You could also get emission control related codes, such as P0420.

 Idle Air Control System

-If you have an older Toyota with a cable operated throttle you might have problems with Idle air control system.
-In most cases, idle air control valve gets dirty or blocked by carbon build-up.
+If you have an older Toyota with a cable operated throttle, you might have problems with the Idle air control system.
+In most cases, the idle air control valve gets dirty or blocked by carbon build-up.

 Vehicle speed sensor failure

 Although generally very reliable, Toyota is well known for vehicle speed sensor failure.

 This will trigger a check engine light, combined with an ABS/TC/Cruise lights.

 But the speedometer that doesn't work is the definite sign of a vehicle speed sensor problem.

 The sensor is located at the gearbox output side.